3dh-de/lyx-thesis-template/README.md

     alphadin.bst      --> BibTeX layout and formatting script to render the bibliography pages literatur.bib     --> BibTeX bibliography with all your literature and web links (updated by JabRef etc.)

-**Warning:** Beware to create a new directory as copy of the here lying **/thesis/** for your new thesis.
+**Warning:** Create a new directory as copy of the here lying **/thesis/** for your new thesis.
 If there are any images or other files mentioned above missing, LyX will produce many errors.